 People are whispering that “Wayne Erbsen can even teach a FROG to play music!”

-Classes and lessons for total beginners in bluegrass banjo, clawhammer banjo, fiddle, mandolin and guitar are being offered at the Log Cabin Music Center in Asheville, North Carolina.
+Classes and lessons for total beginners in bluegrass banjo, clawhammer banjo, fiddle, mandolin, and guitar are offered at the Log Cabin Music Center in Asheville, North Carolina.
 These first-timer classes are taught by Wayne Erbsen, who has been teaching for over forty years, and has authored 28 books on playing various musical instruments.
-Wayne is host of Asheville’s Public Radio WCQS “Country Roots” radio program on Sunday evenings at 88.1 FM from 7:00 -9:00 PM.
-Listen live on the web on Sunday nights http://www.wcqs.org
+Wayne hosts the”Country Roots” radio program from 7:00 -9:00 PM on Sunday evenings on Asheville’s Public Radio WCQS.
+Listen live at 88.1 FM or stream live at http://www.wcqs.org.

 There are two kinds of pickled that I can think of and one’s just as good as the other, so let’s just do both!
 To start, we’ll create southern mountain end-of-garden chow-chow and crunchy, 5-day fermented sauerkraut.
 We’ll make fixins to go with like seasonal greens, local heirloom cornmeal dumplings and 4 varieties of southern field peas slow simmered with smoky Benton’s bacon from over in Knoxville.
 For dessert, it’s boozy roasted peach ice cream with summer berries.
 You’ll each make a bottle of peach brandy liqueur to take home … ready to warm your innards when the cold weather arrives.
 As always, we will share our meal under the stars by lantern light.
 Read more about southern peas in my blog post here.